unik-name/docs.unikname.network/docs/uns-network-player/setting-up-your-node.md

 For the moment, we have choosen to only describe the `docker-compose` setup.
 So, if you choose to run your <uns/> node on other platforms, share your own experience [on the <uns/> network of the forum!](https://forum.unik-name.com/c/uns-network/7)

-### Minimum requirements for running a SANDBOX relay or forger node
+### Minimum requirements for running a relay or forger node

 - Linux: Ubuntu 16.04 / 18.04, CentOS/RHEL 7 / 8 ...
 - 2+ vCPU x86/64 bits